-Historically, our principal uses of cash have included operating expenses, particularly selling expenses, and working capital (principally inventory purchases), as well as capital expenditures, stock repurchases, dividends, debt repayment, and the development of operations in new markets.
+Historically, our principal uses of cash have included operating expenses, particularly selling expenses, and working capital (principally inventory purchases), as well as capital expenditures, stock repurchases, dividends, debt repayment and the development of operations in new markets.
 We have at times incurred long-term debt in order to fund strategic transactions and stock repurchases.
-We typically generate positive cash flow from operations due to favorable margins and have generally relied on cash flow from operations to fund operating activities.
-However, during 2014 we used \$56.5 million in cash for operations, compared to generating \$530.2 million in cash in 2013, due to three primary factors.
-First, we had a significant amount of accrued expenses at the end of December 2013, following record sales and a record number of sales representatives who qualified for incentive trips.
-The selling expenses and incentive trip expenses, although accrued in 2013, were paid in 2014.
-Second, we had significant amounts payable at the end of December 2013, as we built a large amount of inventory for planned product launches in 2014.
-Finally, the decrease in revenue due to disruption of our Mainland China business lowered our net income in 2014.
-As we worked through these issues, we generated positive cash flow from operations in the second half of 2014 of \$128.4 million.
+We typically generate positive cash flow from operations due to favorable margins and have generally relied on cash from operations to fund operating activities.
+We generated \$322.1million in cash from operations during 2015, compared to a net outflow of \$56.5 million in cash from operations during 2014.
+The net outflow of cash from operations in the previous year reflects two significant uses of cash in 2014 that did not reoccur in 2015: (1) the payment of a significant amount of expenses that were accrued as of the end of 2013, following a quarter of record sales and a record number of sales representatives who qualified for incentive trips; and (2) payments to build up a large amount of inventory for forecasted product sales in 2014.

-As of December 31, 2014, working capital was \$416.3 million compared to \$341.5 million as of December 31, 2013.
-Cash and cash equivalents, including current investments, at December 31, 2014 were \$300.2 million compared to \$547.1 million at December 31, 2013.
-The decrease in cash and cash equivalents reflects decreased income, and cash payments for inventory, accrued taxes and selling and other expenses.
+As of December 31, 2015, working capital was \$298.8 million compared to \$416.3 million as of December 31, 2014.
+The decrease in working capital was primarily due to the reduction in our inventory balances.
+Cash and cash equivalents, including current investments, at December 31, 2015 were \$303.7 million compared to \$300.2 million at December 31, 2014.
+Although cash and cash equivalents remained nearly the same, cash provided by operating activities increased significantly, as noted above, and cash used in financing activities also increased significantly due primarily to the increase in stock repurchases in 2015.

-Capital expenditures in 2014 totaled \$101.5 million, and we anticipate capital expenditures of approximately \$75 million for 2015.
-We expect that the capital expenditures in 2015 will be primarily related to:
+Capital expenditures in 2015 totaled \$56.6 million, and we anticipate capital expenditures of approximately \$60 million for 2016.
+We expect that the capital expenditures in 2016 will be primarily related to: